LamVKiet/Business-Profitability-Analysis-Using-SQL-Identifying-Key-Loss-Drivers/README.md

-# Profitability Diagnostics & Loss Driver Analysis Using Advanced SQL
+# Profitability Diagnostics & Loss Root Cause Analysis Using Advanced SQL

 ## Description
 This project utilizes SQL for root cause analysis, allowing the identification of underperforming products, high-risk customers, and unprofitable regions through drill-down queries.
 By leveraging advanced SQL techniques, it offers a data-driven approach to enhance decision-making and drive profitability improvements.